This research has four main objectives:

 The scientific impact of this project is directly related to the project’s objectives.
 These aims are achieved and amplified through the use cases and through scientific and stakeholder interactions, specific outputs, and strategic planning of activities and interventions.
 Therefore, the scientific impact lies in the four main areas: responsible innovation; knowledge, ethics and technology; policy and governance; and the impact of stakeholder dynamics on geopolitics.

 (1) Insight into responsible innovation in real time.
 Disruptive technologies have often been allowed to grow unregulated in the background, until the negative consequences became visible.
 QSC technology gives us an opportunity to incorporate principles of responsible innovation, such as co-design and co-creation, at a very early stage.
 In this way, we can monitor responsible innovation while it develops.
 We can also test and further develop recent proposals about responsible innovation, such as TNO’s framework for strategic innovation assets and Rathenau Institute’s societal incubator interventions (Rerimassie et al. 2018, see also Section 2.7).
 Also, because the effects of the technology will only become visible in the next one to two decades, we can test policies that include uncertainties and feedback loops, and make allowance for unforeseen events to take place.
-This early ELSA intervention will also enable the avoidance of some of the mistakes that were made with previous technological innovations.

 (2) Knowledge, ethics and research and innovation ecosystems.
 The project gives an ecosystems perspective on knowledge and understanding that will provide new insights into how understanding changes when it is shared between different communities within the ecosystem.
 A notion of cognition distributed over agents might be needed to understand key parts of such ecosystems (see Giere, 2002 and Hutchins, 2000).
-As the focus moves from single actors to communication within an ecosystem, the dynamics changes.
+As the focus moves from single actors to communication within an ecosystem, the dynamics change.
 Knowledge evolves when moved by mechanisms that produce variations, namely the quadruple helix of market/industry, government, research, and society (see Leyesdorff, 2021).
-Also, the civic input on the moral dilemma’s about QSC will give us understanding of the ways in which QSC technology is morally laden, and the more general implications of this for the relation between ethics and technology.
+Also, the civic input on the moral dilemma about QSC will give us understanding of the ways in which QSC technology is morally laden, and the more general implications of this for the relation between ethics and technology.

 (3) Policy and governance, from fundamental research to society-wide implications.
 One characteristic of the threats of breaking of ordinary cryptography by quantum computers is that it will affect both businesses and citizens (Section 2.1.1).
 QSC affects the financial and governmental sectors in their core, since their security is threatened by attackers equipped with quantum computers.
 Thus the resulting models of (adaptive) policy and governance are of particular interest and importance, since they involve technologies that stem from fundamental physics and computer science, have wide societal implications and can incorporate co-design and co-creation by stakeholders and citizens.
 This will provide a model for similar future interactions between fundamental and applied science, economic sectors, and government.
 For example, the reflection on such fundamental principles could help create effective models of policy, and of the interaction within the quadruple innovation helix (describing the relations between academia, industry, government, and civil society), applicable to other equally complex and difficult-to-understand scientific and technological problems such as pandemics, their modelling, and the deployment of various solutions such as vaccines or social distancing measures.
 The research will also give new insights into the legal basis of the obligations of businesses, professional groups, and governments to adopt QSC technologies.
-This will extend the EU human rights framework currently underpinning the treatment of privacy by the GRDP, to a significant new technology (Hoofnagle et al. 2021, 437).
+This will extend the EU human rights framework currently underpinning the treatment of privacy by the GDPR, to a significant new technology (Hoofnagle et al. 2021, 437).